Public interface

 BinaryInvestment

-BinaryInvestment implies that one can choose to invest to achieve the specified capacity in the given strategic period, or not.
+BinaryInvestment implies that one can choose to invest to achieve the specified capacity in the given investment period, or not.
 The capacity of the investment cannot be adjusted by the optimization.

 Warning